Posts

 2. Identifying and Developing Potential

 After a successful hire, your focus should shift to engagement and retention.
-From our research findings of generational preferences in the workplace, we know that growth and development opportunities are among the top three reasons employees choose to join an organization.
+From what we’ve learned about generational preferences in the workplace, we know that growth and development opportunities are among the top reasons employees choose to join an organization.
 This presents a great opportunity to use assessments to help identify and develop an employee’s potential within your organization.

 Don’t believe us?
 Consider Estée Lauder’s example as they embedded the CliftonStrengths assessment into their culture, processes, and key metrics.
 When employees understand their strengths and how to leverage them for themselves, their team, and the organization as a whole, it can be a powerful realization for employees and a winning combination for employers.
 For Estée Lauder, by identifying and cultivating individual strengths, employees felt valued, empowered, and motivated to do their best work, thereby leading the company to award-winning heights.